Origins of the Sumerians: Competing Theories Explained

 pottery from Eridu 4000-B.C

-From the legends of the Greek Babylonian priest Berossus and the list of pre-Flood kings and cities, there is a reference to the fish-man who came out of the water and brought with him the elements of civilisation.
+From the legends of the Greek Babylonian priest Berossus and the list of pre-Flood kings and cities, there is a reference to the fish-man who came out of the water and brought with him the elements of civilization.
 This is consistent with Sumerian ideas about the Sumerian god of wisdom Enki (Ea), who was the local deity of the city of Eridu, the oldest visible city on the banks of the Gulf.

 Geoffrey Bibby's theory is based on the fact that the Sumerian artefacts and thousands of graves found in Dilmun (Bahrain) clearly indicate that Dilmun was the place from which the Sumerians travelled across the Persian Gulf to Failaka Island and then to southern Mesopotamia.
 He also relies on the fact that the Sumerians referred to Dilmun in their myths as an eternal paradise and that immortal dwelled there.